AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/overview.md

 ## Unanswered questions {#unanswered-questions}

-[Create additional pre-approved responses](/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/unanswered-questions.md) for your response library using AI based on a repository of unanswered questions from previous conversations.
+[Create additional pre-approved responses](/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/unanswered-questions.md) for your response library using AI based on a repository USE DIFFERENT WORD of unanswered questions from previous conversations.

    ![](assets/generative-ai-overview-4.png)

+>[!IMPORTANT]
+>
+>When using generative AI, you must abide by the [Adobe Experience Cloud Generative AI User Guidelines](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) so we can ensure Adobe Experience Cloud features that incorporate generative AI are being used in a safe and responsible manner.

+## FAQ {#faq}

+**Is generative AI available to all Dynamic Chat users?**

+Generative AI is only available to Dynamic Chat Prime subscribers.

+**Is there a limit to the amount of questions & answers I can have generated?**

+Yes.
+There is a lifetime limit of 1000 at this time.

+**What languages are available in generative AI?**

+Currently, only English is supported in generative AI.

+FOR KG BELOW...

+VIDEO - 13:09 - SHORTCUTS